iodide-project/iodide/docs/developer-reference.md

 #### Server mode

 We have been building an experimental iodide server based on Python and Django.
-Currently the main features it supports are login/identity (via the github API).
+Currently the main features it supports are login/identity (via the GitHub API).
 To test/run it locally, follow this set of steps:

-* Register a [github oauth token](https://github.com/settings/applications/new).
+* Register a [GitHub oauth token](https://github.com/settings/applications/new).
 Set the homepage URL to be "http://localhost:8000" and the authentication callback URL to be "http://localhost:8000/oauth/complete/github/".
 * Copy `.env-dist` to `.env` and set the `GITHUB_CLIENT_ID` and `GITHUB_CLIENT_SECRET` to the values provided above.
 * Make sure you have [Docker](https://docs.docker.com/install/) and [Docker Compose](https://docs.docker.com/compose/install/) installed and working correctly